DoctorNeuron/neuron-earth-travelogue-content/transit/content/lrt-jakarta.md

 ## Stops

-Ok, so where can I ride this train?
+OK, so where can I ride this train?

 As of now, there are a total of 6 operational stops and more are still in construction.
 Details of each stop are as follows:
 * Pegangsaan DuaBoulevard Utara is Directly connected to Mall Kelapa Gading.
 Must go when in Jakarta.